GatoGraphQL/ExtensionStarter/README.md

 ## Creating your Extension Plugin

-⚠️ This is a work in progress.
-We are working on creating a `create-extension` command to automate this functionality.
-For the time, you will need to do this manually.
+⚠️ We are working on a `create-extension` command to automate this functionality.
+For the time being, you will need to do create the extension manually, as explained below.

 See: